Yoproo20/Yoproo20/README.md

 - 👋 Hi, I’m @Yoproo20
 - 👀 Im just a normal dev
-- 🌱 I’m currently learning HTML CSS and Pythob
+- 🌱 I’m currently learning HTML CSS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord: Yopro2.0#9999
+- 📫 How to reach me Discord: yopro20

 <!---
 Yoproo20/Yoproo20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.